-The Memory Disorders Clinic at The Ohio State University Wexner Medical Center, established in 1993, is one of Ohio’s most comprehensive centers for research, evaluation, diagnosis and treatment for patients and families affected by dementia.
-Strengths that distinguish us include:
+The Memory Disorder Clinic – Established in 1993, our clinic is one of the most comprehensive centers in the region for research, evaluation, diagnosis and treatment for patients and families affected by dementia.

 SAGE test – The Self-Administered Gerocognitive Exam (SAGE) is designed to detect early signs of cognitive, memory or thinking impairments.
 This cognitive assessment tool is used worldwide and was developed here at the Ohio State Wexner Medical Center by Douglas Scharre, MD, director of our Division of Cognitive Neurology.
 We also developed the 4-Turn Test to determine whether those with Alzheimer’s disease are at risk for unsafe driving.

 Cognitive specialists – There are not many fellowship-trained cognitive specialists in the United States; however, the Ohio State Wexner Medical Center has the most in Ohio.
 Our physicians and nurse practitioners bring a high level of skill to diagnosing and treating dementia and addressing the disease’s effects on patients and families.
 We’re experts in behavioral neurology and neuropsychiatry, as well.